 The origins of the Kežmarok castle are associated with the Hungarian Zápolya family, who in the fifteenth century became the owners of a settlement, centered around the church of St. Elizabeth in the forks of Poprad and Ľubica.
-Construction work began in 1465, when Emeryk Zápolya became the zupan of Spiš.
-In 1528 the Łask family entered into possession of the castle.
+Construction work began in 1465, at the time of Štěpán and Emeryk Zápolya, who was then the zupan of Spiš.
+In 1528, taking advantage of the turmoil of civil war between two claimants to the Hungarian throne: Jan Zápolya and the Habsburgs, the Polish family of the Łask family came into possession of the castle.
 Hence, in 1565 Beata Łaska, a wealthy widow of the prince Ostrogski, and then the wife of Olbracht Łaski, a lord of Kežmarok, took the first known in history tourist tour in the Tatras mountains.
 In that castle, she was later imprisoned by her husband, who at that time let her dowry in revelry around Europe.

 The last owner of the castle was Ferdinand Rüber, from whom in 1702 stronghold was bought by the city.
 After passing the castle into the possession of the city, its premises were used as a granary, later there were barracks in it, and then various manufactures and workshops.
-Deprived of comprehensive supervision, the castle was run-down, and several parts of it were destroyed by fires.
+Deprived of comprehensive supervision, the castle was run-down, and several parts of it were destroyed by fires, among others in 1741 and 1787.
 Already in the second half of the nineteenth century ideas appeared for its use for museum purposes, but only after a partial renovation of the main tower in 1931, the first museum exhibition was opened.
 In the years 1962-1985 extensive archaeological excavations were carried out at the castle, combined with its thorough conservation.

 Bóna M., Plaček M., Encyklopedie slovenských hradů, Praha 2007.